-The Approved Fiscal Year 2018 Operating Budget is designed to respond to the financial challenges facing the Authority resulting from declining fare revenues produced by lower ridership.
-To address such financial challenges, the Authority has implemented a number of initiatives, including (i) eliminating approximately 800 positions (primarily in administrative and back-office operations); (ii) bringing healthcare benefits for non-represented employees in line with other public employees in the region; (iii) implementing tighter controls on absenteeism and workers' compensation; (iv) implementing other efforts to increase operating efficiency through outsourcing; (v) increasing passenger fares and parking fees; (vi) reducing service to certain Metrorail stations; (vii) eliminating low-performing Metrobus lines; (viii) authorizing the use of certain eligible preventive maintenance grant funds to support safety-related maintenance requirements; and (ix) increasing the operating subsidy from the Participating Jurisdictions.
-The Approved Fiscal Year 2018 Operating Budget is supported by \$814.3 million of projected operating revenues, and with \$1.032 billion of subsidies from the Participating Jurisdictions.
+The Approved Fiscal Year 2019 Operating Budget is designed to respond to the financial challenges facing the Authority resulting from declining fare revenues produced by lower ridership.
+To address such financial challenges, the Authority has implemented a number of initiatives, including (i) bringing healthcare benefits for non-represented employees in line with other public employees in the region; (ii) implementing tighter controls on absenteeism and workers' compensation; (iii) implementing other efforts to increase operating efficiency through outsourcing; (iv) increasing passenger fares and parking fees; (v) reducing service to certain Metrorail stations; (vi) eliminating low-performing Metrobus lines; (vii) authorizing the use of certain eligible preventive maintenance grant funds to support safety-related maintenance requirements; and (viii) increasing the operating subsidy from the Participating Jurisdictions.
+The Approved Fiscal Year 2019 Operating Budget is supported by \$828 million of projected operating revenues, and with \$1.065 billion of subsidies and debt service from the Participating Jurisdictions.